andres-lowrie/lang/docs/content/docs/basics/custom-types.md

 person = type { first: string }
 ```

-You're declaring a function named `person` that takes a [type block]() as its only
+You're declaring a function named `person` that takes an optional single
+paramter of type <a>type block</a>.

-parameter.
-Meaning that to "instantiate" a person, you call the function just
+Meaning that to "instantiate" a person, you call the function just like any
-like any other function.
+other function.

 ```
 // non explicit